French household | members

 1. John Ballander, ‘jardinier de lord Courtenay, propriétaire du château de Draveil’, mentioned in the 1828 Annales de l’Institut horticole de Fromont.
 This very unusual surname may be an error for the respected botanist John Bellenden Ker – the life partner of William’s sister Anne and a likely visitor to Draveil.
 His Statics of Statû-quo Permanency, or The Maximum of Taxability was published in Paris in 1831.

-4. John Linter, tutor to the young children of Mr George Woods.
+4. John Linter, ‘tutor to the young children of Mr George Woods’.
 Probably related to the John Linter who was park-keeper at Powderham in 1804, and likely to be the same John Linter who played a prank on the prophetess Joanna Southcott from Kenton and Powderham in 1809.
+Named as a legatee in the final codicil to William’s English will.

 5. Charles Courtenay Locke, nephew.
 Born in 1804, the elder son of lord Courtenay’s sister Matilda and their cousin John Locke.
 William promised to grant him a Church of Ireland living at Newcastle or Mahoonagh in succession to his uncle, John Locke’s older brother Thomas.